asyovchev/ImageEditor/README.md

 # ImageEditor
 An image editor with various predefined functions.
+Written in C#.